FREQUENTLY ASKED QUESTIONS

 -

 Yes.
-Alongside the film, there'll be additional clips and resources covering specific topics, management techniques, the science behind tinnitus, specialist insights, and more.
+Alongside the film, there will be additional clips and resources covering specific topics, management techniques, the science behind tinnitus, specialist insights, and more.

 -